simonberner/gilded-rose-refactoring-kata-python/README.md

 - How about picking out just the most relevant combinations and cover them with UnitTests?
     - It would take quite some time to figure these out
 - It is very hard to write composable tests if your software design is not composable.
+- The [best way for writing tests for The Gilded Rose Kata is by using Approval Tests](https://www.youtube.com/watch?v=vMww6pV6P7s&t=360s.

 ### Code reading techniques